-Results from BVU’s 2025 Monthly Pulse Survey of 500 Nonprofit Chief Executives
+Highlights from BVU’s 2025 Nonprofit Pulse Survey

 Financial Volatility Is Stress-Testing Nonprofits

-At the same time, 74% say recent executive orders will impact their ability to fulfill their mission.
-For many organizations, even modest shortfalls raise the real possibility of staff or program cuts, yet 60% report they do not have a contingency plan in place to cover these gaps.
-As demand for services continues to rise, nonprofits are being asked to do more with fewer resources and little margin for error.
+For many organizations, even modest shortfalls raise the real possibility of staff or program cuts, and 60% report they do not have a contingency plan in place.

 “If we can’t cover the shortfall, we will most likely cut staff & programs.”